MADRID Students at Madrid-Waddington Central School got a first-hand look at the dangers of drinking and driving Monday.

 They wore makeup and paint to portray those injured in the alcohol-related crash.

 Preparation for the event took about an hour and a half, said Bethany M. Sochia, 15, a junior firefighter who portrayed a victim thrown from the vehicle.

 We use a lot of wax and clay and paint on our skin to make it look real, she said.

 Ms. Sochia said she hopes to become an emergency medical technician once she turns 18.

-In the mock crash, one victim died at the scene, several were sent to the hospital for major injuries, and one driver went to jail.
+In the mock crash, one victim died at the scene, several were sent to the hospital with major injuries, and a driver went to jail.

 Organizers said the event is an effective way to show students the real-life dangers of drinking and driving.